 As with any industry, more established SaaS businesses switch their focus from customer acquisition to retention.
 Platform as a Service (PaaS) is one such solution.

 It allows you to rapidly add new applications and quickly deploy code, a process that would otherwise take months.
 It enables SaaS companies to be more responsive to customer needs and dedicate more resources to development.

-    Content management platform, Box, is one such SaaS business which has embraced PaaS.
+The content management platform, Box, is one such SaaS business that has embraced PaaS.
 For further technical details and the benefits PaaS can bring, I recommend reading this article on the ZNetLive blog.

 Incorporation of Blockchain